daniel-lopez-puig/home_service_robot_project/README.md

-# map_my_world
+# home_service_robot
-map_my_world is basic robot simulation focused on 2D & 3D mapping and localization.
+home_service_robot is basic robot simulation focused on 2D & 3D mapping and localization.
 This project can be used as a base/template project to start your own modified project.

 It is basically composed by three different components:
 - The simulation of the robot that holds a world and a very simple robot inside.